Azure-Samples/azure-files-samples/RestSetAcls/README.md

 ## Installation

 1. Download the `RestSetAcls.psm1` file from this repo.
-2. Save the file to a local directory.
+1. Save the file to a local directory.

 ## Usage

+1. Make sure you meet the prerequisites above.
 1. Open a PowerShell session.
 1. Define how to connect your storage account with storage account key: